qjmiao/mkosimg/README.rst

 Overview
 ========
 ``mkosimg.{ct6,fc19}`` scripts can be used to build CentOS-6.5 or Fedora-19 OS image which can be used as QEMU/KVM disk image or directly written to USB disk to boot a physical machine.

-In addition, ``mkosimg.{ct6,fc19}`` scripts can be used to install CentOS-6.5 or Fedora-19 directly on block device.
+In addition, ``mkosimg.{ct6,fc19}`` scripts can be used to install CentOS-6.5 or Fedora-19 directly on block device including USB disk.

 Prerequisites
 =============